menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Four Lakes has relatively fewer families with younger children, and/or college students.
 Combined, this makes Four Lakes a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Four Lakes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Four Lakes doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Four Lakes in 2022 was $43,786, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $175,144 for a family of four.
+The per capita income in Four Lakes in 2022 was $33,503, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $134,012 for a family of four.

+Four Lakes is a somewhat ethnically-diverse town.
 The people who call Four Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Four Lakes residents report their race to be White, followed by Asian.
-Important ancestries of people in Four Lakes include English, German, Irish, Swedish, and Polish.
+Important ancestries of people in Four Lakes include Irish, English, Swedish, Polish, and Yugoslavian.

 The most common language spoken in Four Lakes is English.
 Other important languages spoken here include Thai and Italian.